gifboard/GboardNSFW/README.md

-This module will work upto 13.5.xxx version also lite version for now.
+This module will work upto version 13.5.xxx, and also the lite version for now.

-if not satisfice with result just reduse keyboard size as smallest and search again then scroll.
+If not satisfied with the results, just reduce the keyboard size to smallest, search again, then scroll.

+For a non-root alternative, see https://github.com/gifboard/gifboard which allows you to set the SafeSearch level in Advanced Settings